swissup/swissup.github.io/m2/extensions/attributepages/attribute-based-page/backend.md

 Title | Used by `Swissup\Attributepages\Block\Attribute\PagesList` block and widget.<br/> It's also used as a `Page Title` if the content tab does not redefine it.
-Url key | Frontend url where the page will be available Store View | List of store views, where the current page should be available **Attribute Information** |
+Url key | Frontend url where the page will be available Store View | List of store views, where the current page should be available Active From, Active To | Ability to set date range when the page should be active **Attribute Information** |
 Attribute | Attribute label and ID
 Hide from layered navigation | Show/Hide attribute from layered navigation across all Magento pages